hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 Further, getting prebundled assembly jars with all the dependencies is feasible in certain programming such as a scala/java, but with widely used Python the concept of creating assembly modules is missing.
 To address this, one option for all Python based modules/libraries that are required by the application code is to be prebundle them into custom images.
 We are going to show you a fairly quick and easy way to do this for AWS.

-In this article we take two scenarios , one where the application expects the data jars to be in specific location for its execution as in case of Delta Lake and another where we install specific Python modules using pip install both of which are bundled into a custom docker image that the EMR Serverless uses.
+In this article we take two scenarios, one where the application expects the data jars to be in specific location for its execution as in case of Delta Lake and another where we install specific Python modules using pip install both of which are bundled into a custom docker image that the EMR Serverless uses.

 Delta Lake (<https://delta.io>) is an open-source storage framework that enables building a lake house architecture.
 One of the important features supported by Delta Lake is the checkpoint management for batch/streaming jobs that uses AWS S3 as a data lake.
 The most common approach in using Delta Lake is via the command line running the spark-submit command - something like `"sparkSubmitParameters": "--packages io.delta:delta-core_2.12:1.2.1"`.
 This dynamically pulls the Delta Lake (via maven project) when the spark jobs run (ref. <https://docs.delta.io/latest/quick-start.html#pyspark-shell> ).
 The other approach is to use **pip install delta-spark==2.2.0** when Python is used.
 However,  both these approaches in production might not be possible, as they require an active internet connection and necessary permissions on the production machine to download/install a library at run time in the EMR Serverless application.